Guide Likely

 What Next-Gen Makes Possible

-Here we enter “very probable but not confirmed” territory.
+This section sits in “very probable but not confirmed” territory.
 Here’s what the power of the PS5 and Series X could enable for GTA 6’s AI:

 NPCs with Memory

-Not just “he remembers I robbed him.”
-Real, persistent memory.
+Not just “he remembers I robbed him”: persistent memory in a fuller sense.
 A shopkeeper who greets you by name.
-A neighbor who comments that it’s been a while since they’ve seen you around.
+A neighbor who notes it’s been a while since you’ve been around.
 An NPC who references an event you caused three hours of gameplay ago.
 RDR2 did this partially.
 GTA 6 could systematize it.

 Dynamic Crowds at Scale